PaulinaLL/react-lotto/README.md

 ## Lotto
 Live preview: https://react-lotto-paulina.netlify.app/

 Try your luck in a lottery and get 6 form 49 lucky numbers from this page!
+Those numbers are unique.
 It is also coming with an extra blue lucky number from 1 - 10.

 Click the green button to get the numbers: